singlestore-labs/terraform-provider-singlestoredb/README.md

 `terraform-provider-singlestoredb` is a Terraform provider for managing resources on SingleStoreDB Cloud.
 This provider enables you to manage resources such as Workspace Groups and Workspaces seamlessly with your Terraform workflow.

-> **Important:** This Terraform provider is currently in the preview phase and is recommended for experimental use only.
+> **Important:** This Terraform provider is currently in the preview phase and is subject to change.

 ## Prerequisites